The Academy of Country Music's multiple Entertainers

 Dunn transfixing listeners with his electrifying voice.
 A variety of

-amusing high-tech gadgets adds to the circus atmosphere.
+amusing high-tech gadgets added to the circus atmosphere.

-biggest records have come from outside the team.
-One of Kix Brooks'
+records came from outside the team.
+One of

 finest performances was 1994's "Rock My World (Little Country